Have you ever heard a light bulb buzz?

 Programmed start ballasts are typically paired with occupancy or motion sensors.
-That way, the ballast maximizes the number of lamp starting cycles while maintaining energy efficiency.
-Basically, if you turn fluorescent lamps on and off repeatedly under short time spans, you’re actually using more energy than if you had simply left the light on.
+If you turn fluorescent lights on and off repeatedly under short time spans, you’re actually using more energy than if you had left the light on.

 Programmed start ballasts are also reliable at low temperatures.